Struts: Duplicate Validation Forms

 Example One

-Two validation forms with the same name.
+These two Struts validation forms have the same name.

+It is not certain which form will be used by Struts.
 It is critically important that validation logic be maintained and kept in sync with the rest of the product.

 See Also